M17-Project/Module_17/README.md

 At idle, the device will look for valid M17 signal in the baseband.
 If there is a valid signal detected carrying voice data, it will be decoded and sent to the speaker at the Kenwood  connector.
 There is also an additional, unpopulated, 2-pin speaker connector in the lower left corner of the modem.
 It can be used to connect an external >=8ohms speaker.
 Transmission is triggered by the PTT key of the mic-speaker.
 A valid baseband along with a PTT signal is then sent to the radio.

-**Warning** - OpenRTX does not yet support phase inversion of the baseband, nor the level settings.
-To set correct levels, please use two potentiometers or tweak the OpenRTX code accordingly.
-Callsign can not be set either.
+**Warning** - OpenRTX does not yet support phase inversion of the baseband.
+Channel Access Number is not settable.
 CAT protocol is not implemented yet.
-(September 2022)
+(November 2022)

 ## Revisions
 ### Revision 0.1a